memeLab/Jandig/README.md

 To contribute to Jandig ARte it would be awesome if you read [Contributing](https://github.com/memeLab/ARte/blob/master/.github/CONTRIBUTING.md) and our [Code of conduct](https://github.com/memeLab/ARte/blob/master/.github/CODE_OF_CONDUCT.md).
 After a good read you are ready to move foward!

 ### Prerequisites
-We use docker and docker-compose to ensure a consistent development environment and to make the deploy process as painless possible, so all you need on your development tools to run Jandig ARte is [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/overview/).
+We use docker and docker-compose to ensure a consistent development environment and to make the deploy process as painless as possible, so all you need on your development tools to run Jandig ARte is [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/overview/).

 ### Installing
 Docker has good documentation on their website for installing docker and docker-compose for different operating systems like [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Debian](https://docs.docker.com/install/linux/docker-ce/debian/).
-To install docker-compose choose your operating system [here](https://docs.docker.com/compose/install/)
+To install docker-compose choose your operating system [here](https://docs.docker.com/compose/install/).

 ### Running
 To run Jandig ARte all you need to do is: